 Who gets melasma?

-Melasma appears on women’s skin much more often than men’s skin.
-Just 10% of people who get melasma are men.
-People with darker skin, such as those of Latin/Hispanic, North African, African-American, Asian, Indian, Middle Eastern, and Mediterranean descent are more likely to get melasma.
-People who have a blood relative who had melasma also are much more likely to get melasma.
+Women are much more likely to experience the darkened skin much more often than men.
+Just 10% of people who get it are men.
+People with darker skin, such as those of Latin/Hispanic, North African, African-American, Asian, Indian, Middle Eastern, and Mediterranean descent are more likely to see the dark spots, as are people who have a blood relative who had them.

 Common melasma triggers (what starts it) include:

 - Sun exposure: Ultraviolet (UV) light from the sun stimulates the melanocytes.
 In fact, just a small amount of sun exposure can make melasma return after fading.
-Sun exposure is why melasma often is worse in summer.
-It also is the main reason why many people with melasma get it again and again.
+Sun exposure is why it is often worse in summer.
+It also is the main reason why many people get it again and again.

-- A change in hormones: Pregnant women often get melasma.
-When melasma appears in pregnant women, it is called chloasma, or the mask of pregnancy.
-Birth control pills and hormone replacement medicine also can trigger melasma.
+- A change in hormones: When melasma appears in pregnant women, it is called chloasma, or the mask of pregnancy.
+Birth control pills and hormone replacement medicine also can trigger the noticeable dark spots.

-- Cosmetics: Skin care products that irritate the skin may worsen melasma.
+- Cosmetics: Skin care products that irritate the skin may make it worse.